 Defining the eligibility of aspects

-parameters.
-As the author of the aspect, it is essential that you make sure that users of your aspect apply it only to the declarations that you expect.
-Otherwise, the aspect will cause build errors with confusing messages or even incorrect run-time behavior.
+Most aspects are designed and implemented for specific kinds of target declarations.
+For instance, you may decide that your caching aspect will not support void methods or methods with out or ref parameters.
+As the author of the aspect, it is essential to ensure that users of your aspect apply it only to the declarations that you expect.
+Otherwise, the aspect may cause build errors with confusing messages or even incorrect run-time behavior.

 Benefits